 This technique is absolutely wrong and can even harm your credit score.
 Instead, you must retain your old accounts even if you no longer use them.
 They will not only add to your credit history but also give you a credit limit.

 So, these are the most common misconceptions about CIBIL score you should be aware of.
 Remember, your score helps lenders know your creditworthiness and helps you maintain sound financial health by helping you monitor your credit habits.
-If your score is 630 or above, Clix Capital is there to offer you personal loans, business loans, home loans, and other financial products to meet your planned or unplanned cash needs.
+Clix Capital offers personal loans, business loans, and other financial products to meet your planned or unplanned cash needs.